-Where T_1 , T_2 , T_3 ,...
-T_N , are empirical ages at the time of replacement of assets from a class (asset mortality data), such as locomotives, gas turbines, or, even better, a homogeneous ensemble of similar vehicles in a fleet owned by the same enterprise.
-As soon as this inequality is satisfied for an individual asset, one must replace the asset in order to minimize costs for the entire class of assets.
+Where T1, T2, T3,...T_N, are empirical ages at the time of replacement of assets from a class (asset mortality data), such as locomotives, gas turbines, or even better, a homogeneous ensemble of similar vehicles in a fleet owned by the same enterprise.
+As soon as this inequality is satisfied for an individual asset, one must replace the asset in order to minimize Average Total Costs for the entire class of assets.

 It is important to note here that, since the sampled empirical ages affect the calculation of the threshold value, they also affect the values of newly generated empirical ages.
-Asset mortality data generated by the model is also fed back into the model, since it newly characterizes the mortality of the class.
 Therefore, this model is iterative.
-The model will converge to a steady state, but the selection of seed values for $T_1, T_2, T_3, ..., T_N$ should be done with the goal of shortening the calibration period.
+The model will converge to a steady state, but the selection of seed values for T_1 , T_2 , T_3 ,...
+T_N should be done with the goal of shortening the calibration period.

-Model Interpretation
+Model Interpretation: